bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ford.md

 * In 1919 he published Elementary Mathematics for Field Artillery which was prepared and published by direction of the Chief of Field Artillery, Field Artillery Central Officers' Training School, Camp Zachary Taylor, Kentucky.
 * The staff of instructors, recruited chiefly from the candidates who had mathematical training, was ordinarily well over a hundred, and at one time numbered as many as one hundred sixty-nine.
 * Following his contributions to the war effort, Ford joined the faculty at the Rice Institution, Houston, Texas and while there he published papers such as On the closeness of approach of complex rational fractions to a complex irrational number (1925), The Solution of Equations by the Method of Successive Approximations (1925), On motions which satisfy Kepler's first and second laws (1927/28), and The limit points of a group (1929).
-* He married Marguerite Eleanor John (born on 26 January 1890 to Robert A John and Margaret Houston Morrow) on 15 June 1924; their children include Lester Randolph Ford (born on 23 September 1927 in Houston), and Margaret Houston Ford (born 3 September 1930).
 * Lester Randolph Ford, Jr went on to become an outstanding mathematician who worked for the RAND Corporation.
 * Two significant books published by Ford are Automorphic Functions (1929) and Differential Equations (1933, second edition 1955).
 * In addition to his work on point-wise discontinuous functions which we mentioned above, Ford is best known for an "absolutely marvellous geometric interpretation of the Farey series".